 Plant life cycle - We examine in detail all stages of the plant life cycle, beginning with seed germination, growth, reproduction, pollination, fertilization, the formation of fruits and seeds, and seed spreading.
 We create little house gardens using natural and recycled materials and observe the plant stages while growing.

 Mushrooms – We explore the fantastic world of mushrooms.
 We look in detail at how a mushroom is structured, identify the classification, how it reproduces, the meaning of colors and shapes, which animals eat mushrooms, and finally, why they are important for the whole ecosystem and what we can do to protect them.
-Mushrooms are dissected and examined with a digital microscope, and spore prints are made to better understand the structure and the reproduction.
+Mushrooms are dissected and examined with a digital microscope, and spore prints are made to better understand their structure and their reproduction.

 Lichens – We examine the complex form of lichens, and their symbiotic association with mushrooms, algae, and bacteria.
 We learn what are their specific requirements for their habitat (water, air, light, nutrients), their reproduction and fruit bodies.
 We learn how to group them, identify which species occur in our parks and forests, and their crucial role in the ecosystem.
 We make nature prints to comprehend their characteristics.